azyablov/crafting_srl_zabbix_template/README.md

 5. _**Macros.**_

-The next step should be qutie common for any template supposed to be created for SR Linux.
-The idea is simple - you are creating all necessary variables and default values in order to parametrise connectivity params like protocol (HTTP or HTTPS), port, user and password (you could override them in host level, if necessary).
+The next step should be quite common for any template supposed to be created for SR Linux.
+The idea is simple - you are creating all necessary variables and default values in order to parametrize connectivity params like protocol (HTTP or HTTPS), port, user and password (you could override them in host level, if necessary).

 ![Template macro][template_macro]